frontendprof/react-sahna-app/README.md

 1. Importing Drawer,List,ListItem element from material ui
 2. Configuring logic for opening/closing drawer
 3. Passing list items in drawer by iterating through array of objects
+4. Importing scroller from 'react-scroll' library
+5. Configuring it with some props such as duration, delay, smooth and offset

 ### Footer component